-First ‘clear climate signal’ found in Europe-wide floods13/08/2017 - by by Andrea Thompson, Climate Central
+First ‘clear climate signal’ found in Europe-wide floods13/08/2017 - by Andrea Thompson, Climate Central

 (This story appeared first last week on the website of Climate Central.
 It has been edited slightly here for length.
 The most recent WWA attribution study of floods on Europe, centred on France and Germany, appeared in June 2016.)

-From the heavy rains that sent the Seine into the streets of Paris last year to a parade of storms that left southern England waterlogged during the winter of 2013–2014, there have been startling examples in recent years of the heavy toll that flooding can levy in both human and economic terms.
+From the heavy rains that sent the Seine into the streets of Paris last year to storms that left southern England waterlogged during the winter of 2013–14, there have been startling examples in recent years of the heavy toll that flooding can levy in human and economic terms.

 Such events also lead to questions about the role climate change is playing in altering these threats.